ischlag/IcyWrench/README.md

 # IcyWrench

+_Note: This work was part of a practical for the Object Oriented Modelling, Design and Programming module at the University of St Andrews (CS5001)._

-A simple java based tcp sever groundwork with a simple http module for dynamic pages
+A simple Java based TCP sever foundation with a simple http module for dynamic pages.

 ##0x00 Introduction